 Vision: To improve the lives of disadvantaged young people by supporting ambitious leaders with innovative social ideas.

-Mission: To support social entrepreneurs who exemplify the spirit of Shackleton: inspirational leaders with innovative and scalable ideas striving to make a difference to the lives of disadvantaged young people.
+Mission: To support social entrepreneurs who exemplify the spirit of Shackleton; inspirational leaders with innovative ideas striving to make a difference to the lives of disadvantaged young people.

 We provide assistance with practical aspects of starting up a social venture.
 This includes up to £10,000 in seed-funding and a year of support from a dedicated mentoring team, with expert advice on maximising impact and building a sustainable business model.

 - Bill Shipton (Chairman)